 Ahousaht leadership discussed they are exploring all options to develop the capacity of the First Nation and to participate meaningfully in lands management.
-The role of land and waters stewardship is central to Ahousaht and outlined in the Ahousaht Hawiih Declaration (available here: http://ahousaht.ca///Resources_files/AFN%20Declaration_V5_18062012%20.pdf).
+The role of land and waters stewardship is central to Ahousaht and outlined in the Ahousaht Hawiih Declaration.
 This stewardship role is being recognized and supported by TNC who are helping to develop an Ahousaht land use vision.
 This land use vision will support Ahousaht in developing capacity to manage lands and resources, and to meaningfully engage with external stakeholders to operationalise this vision.
 TNC brings an international perspective to help the Ahousaht understand the importance of First Nations participation in lands and resources management, and provides the capacity for Ahousaht to gather the necessary traditional knowledge to implement land and resources strategies that are rooted in traditional knowledge.